-- June 1, 2019: Request for proposals distributed and publicized across the EMU community
+- June 1, 2020: Application available on WIP website/Grants.
+Request for proposals distributed and publicized across the EMU community

 - Dec: Notification of grant awards

-- Jan - Dec 2020: Project year (money must be spent during the calendar year)
+- Jan.-Dec.
+2021: Project year (money must be spent during the calendar year)

-- Spring/Fall: Selected awardees may be asked to present results of their projects
+- Spring/Fall WIP meeting; Selected awardees may be asked to present results of their projects

 The Women in Philanthropy at EMU group supports projects that align with the mission and vision of Eastern Michigan University.
 We are committed to funding projects that demonstrate the following priorities:

 - Enhance learning opportunities for Eastern Michigan University faculty, staff, alumni and/or students;

 - Improve the Eastern Michigan University climate through support for diverse groups and collaborative efforts;